Financial support at university

 - support for excess travel and dual accommodation expenses incurred owing to attending practice placements

 For entry in 2017 only, there were a few exceptions where students continued to receive the NHS bursary, including those studying part-time, postgraduate students and those applying for dental hygiene and therapy courses.
-A decision is awaited around students entering these courses from 2018.
 Find out more about the transitional arrangements that were in place in 2017.

 Frequently asked questions